AqoursSSBU/GPT4All-in-Slack/README.md

 export OPENAI_MODEL=vicuna-13b-1.1-q4_2
 # Optional: Model temperature between 0 and 2 (default: 1.0)
 export OPENAI_TEMPERATURE=1
-# Optional: You can adjust the timeout seconds for OpenAI calls (default: 30)
-export OPENAI_TIMEOUT_SECONDS=60

 # Optional: You can include priming instructions for GPT4All to fine tune the bot purpose
 export OPENAI_SYSTEM_TEXT="You proofread text.
 When you receive a message, you will check for mistakes and make suggestion to improve the language of the given text"